ahelal/bender-action/README.md

 Ensure you have the necessary secrets for example (GH_TOKEN, OA_ENDPOINT, OA_DEPLOYMENT, OA_KEY) set up in your GitHub repository settings.

-Check the example workflow yaml for examples.
+Check the example workflow YAML examples.

 ## Example workflow